 For the last two years, i.e. before the development of the recent complaint patient used to suffer from recurrent common cold infections with mild chest pain sometimes.
 So, the patient was treated with courses of antibiotics on various occasions and got recovered from the then complaints.

 Finally, when the patient came to us we suggest him to do a chest X-Ray both PA and Lateral view which revealed pleural effusion on right lung and later, HRCT of chest confirmed it to be a case of pleural thickening.

-The patient had a past history of Reactive Arthritis about 2-3 years before the present complaint developed.
+Reactive Arthritis about 2-3 years before the present complaint developed.
 History of chicken pox 4-5 years back.
 History of repeated occurrence of urticaria especially in the rainy season.
 Measles about 4-5 years back.

-In his family, Grandfather (paternal) – Bronchial Asthma, Grandfather (maternal) – BHP, Father – BHP, HTN, DM, Mother – HTN.
+Grandfather (paternal) – Bronchial Asthma, Grandfather (maternal) – BHP, Father – BHP, HTN, DM, Mother – HTN.

-Mental General: Patient was extremely anxious about his disease.
+Patient was extremely anxious about his disease.
 Hesitated to take decision with lack of self-confidence.
 He was also forgetful.
 He was timid in nature.
 Idle.